Research funding

 Here we give you an overview of the development and principles of our research funding.

-One of the main aspects of Hoffnungsbaum's research funding has always been the intensive networking of relevant NBIA actors and thus the mediation of contacts between NBIA research groups that have not yet cooperated.
-In 2005, 2007, 2009 and 2014, we supported the participation of European clinicians in NBIA symposia and family conferences in the USA and Europe with a total of approximately €2000.
+One of the main aspects of Hoffnungsbaum's research funding has always been the intensive networking of relevant NBIA stakeholders and thus the establishment of contacts between previously non-cooperating NBIA research groups.
+In 2005, 2007, 2009 and 2014, we supported the participation of European clinicians in NBIA symposia and family conferences in the USA and Europe with a total of around € 2000.

-Calls for proposals and research grants
+Calls for tenders and research funding

 Cycling for BPAN research - Million Dollar Bike Ride 2023